Is the My Lai Massacre the greatest shame in the history of the U.S. military?

 On March 16, 1968, U.S. Army soldiers acting on orders from their commanding officers massacred several hundred innocent Vietnamese civilians.
 The men were killed, while many of the women were also raped, their bodies mutilated, and their children slaughtered right in front of them.
 And only one of the men behind this atrocity, the My Lai Massacre, was ever punished.

-The villagers were South Vietnamese, nominally allies of the Americans, and none had any association with the Viet Cong.
-But the American unit’s paranoia was running rampant, and they’d convinced themselves that the only way to safety was to wipe out every last person in Son My.
+The villagers were South Vietnamese, nominally allies of the Americans in the Vietnam War, and none had any association with the Viet Cong.
+But the American unit's paranoia was running rampant, and they had convinced themselves that the only way to safety was to wipe out every last person in Son My.

 "Go in there aggressively," Col. Oran Henderson ordered his men.
 "Wipe them out for good."

 At first, the soldiers were only holding the villagers hostage.
 They herded people into the center of a small hamlet called My Lai and held them at gunpoint, ordering them to produce the hidden Viet Cong forces that the Americans imagined they were hiding.